 - Children who are eligible for free school meals (FSM)

 - Looked after children

 Schools have the freedom to spend the Premium in a way they think will best support the raising of attainment for the most vulnerable pupils.

 All our staff and governors are committed to meeting all our children’s pastoral, social and academic needs within a caring environment.
 The targeted and strategic use of pupil premium will support us in achieving our vision.

 If you think you will qualify for free school meals, hence Pupil Premium, please follow the link to the Rochdale MBC website to apply.

 It will be the responsibility of the Headteacher, or a delegated member of staff, to report to the Governors on:

-- The progress made towards diminshing the gap, for socially disadvantaged pupils;
+- The progress made towards diminishing the gap, for socially disadvantaged pupils

 Parents will receive information as to the progress of pupils through personal information sent home and through reporting of assessment results at the end of each term of the academic year.

 If you cannot find the information you are looking for, please contact Mrs Morgan or Mrs Smith in the office.
-If you would like a private appointment, please contact Mr Perkins directly on firstname.lastname@example.org to arrange.
+If you would like a private appointment, please contact Mrs Thompson directly on firstname.lastname@example.org to arrange.